lattera/articles/personal/2021-08-04_initware/article.md

 # My Thoughts on InitWare

-[InitWare](https://github.com/InitWare/InitWare) is a minimal port of certain SystemD componenets, with a goal to run on the BSDs.
+[InitWare](https://github.com/InitWare/InitWare) is a minimal port of certain SystemD components, with a goal to run on the BSDs.
 Being a port, it uses the GPL.
 This article details my thoughts about the project and about its licensing, and what I see may be in the future for this type of work.